Accenture/AmpliGraph/docs/ampligraph.datasets.rst

 ========= ========= ======= ======= ============ ===========

 .. note::
-CODEX-M contains also ground truths negative triples for test and validations sets.
+    CODEX-M contains also ground truths negative triples for test and validation sets.
 More information about the dataset in :cite:`safavi_codex_2020`.

 .. warning::
     WN18 and FB15k include a large number of inverse relations, and its use in experiments has been deprecated.